 This scholarship has been established in honor of Minnesota camp attendee, Geri Hamrock who had a lifelong love of music, theater, science and nature.
 She was a student at Fiddle Pal Camp MN in 2009 and 2011 and had many friends at the camp.
 Geri passed away in November of 2012 at the age of sixteen.

 $200 scholarships are available for camp to help aspiring youth musicians whose families would have difficulty affording full price tuition.
 Scholarshops are first come, first served until the funds are all used.
 All applicants will be notified whether they receive the scholarship or not.

-We thank Johnsons's Strings for their generous support of our scholarship program.
+We thank Elly Guitars for their generous support of our scholarship program.

 email or call Sachiko at 617-964-4522

 Brian Wicklund and a band of hand-picked musicians from around the country return for their highly anticipated annual Newton fiddle concert.
 This year features fiddlers Brian Wicklund, Katie McNally, and Mia Friedman, cellist Ariel Friedman, and guitarist Flynn Cohen playing genres and styles from all over the world.
 Past concerts have included fiddle music from the American West, Appalachia, and Canada; Kentucky bluegrass; traditional Irish and Scottish fiddling styles; jazz; and the blues.

 Aug.
 18, 7PM

 Wilson Chapel, Andover Newton Theological School 210 Herrick Road, Newton Centre MA 02459